Greece, Turkey agree to talks over Eastern Mediterranean, NATO says

 "Following my discussions with Greek and Turkish leaders, the two allies have agreed to enter into technical talks at NATO to establish mechanisms for military deconfliction to reduce the risk of incidents and accidents in the Eastern Mediterranean," Stoltenberg said in a statement.
 North Atlantic Treaty Organization (NATO) allies Turkey and Greece vehemently disagree over claims to natural gas reserves in the eastern Mediterranean and the extent of their continental shelves.

-They have drawn the European Union and nearby countries into the dispute, which earlier this month flared into a light collision between Turkish and Greek frigates.
+The dispute flared last month when Turkish and Greek frigates had a mild collision.
+Turkey's foreign ministry said it backed NATO's initiative and expected Greece to do the same.
+The talks were not about solving bilateral problems between them but about measures so far handled by the two countries' militaries, it added.

+"We want to reiterate that our country is ready for unconditional dialogue to find lasting and just solutions with Greece on all problems between us in the framework of international law," the statement said.
 Greece has been joined by NATO allies France and Italy in its military drills in the same area of the Mediterranean, while Turkey has also carried out naval exercises.

 "Deconfliction" in military parlance can mean setting up communications links between rival militaries in the same theatre, as the United States has done with Russia in Syria, but Stoltenberg did not go into details.
 Erdogan and Merkel discussed the dispute and the Turkish president said Greece, Cyprus and the countries which supported them were "taking steps which heightened deadlock and tensions".

-"Our president said it was unacceptable for some countries to support the selfish and unjust attitude of Greece," a statement from Erdogan's office said, adding that he was grateful for Merkel's efforts to contribute towards a solution.
+"Our president said it was unacceptable for some countries to support the selfish and unjust attitude of Greece," a statement from Erdogan's office said, adding that he was grateful for Merkel's efforts.
 Greece, with support from the European Union, in turn accuses Turkey of aggressive actions and infringing on its maritime borders.

 "We have taken note of the NATO secretary general's will to work to set up de-escalation mechanisms ...
 However, only the immediate removal of all Turkish vessels from the Greek continental shelf would constitute a de-escalation," a Greek diplomat said.